Overcoming long-established limitations

 In addition to making Australian tissue culture more cost-competitive, the revolutionary new HHCPP system could potentially cut years off current timeframes for providing new disease-resistant crop varieties to growers.
 Strong crops that aren't susceptible to various pathogens can be crucial to ensuring food supplies for communities around the world.
 Lowes TC intends to license the technology for a small royalty, so growers around the world can access better crops for enhanced food security.
 By reducing reliance on imports, the new system could also enhance biosecurity.

 Currently, Lowes TC is rolling out the technology across the business to demonstrate it at a commercial scale, as well as trialling enhanced automation processes.
 The company has already signed 13 research and development collaboration agreements with Australian and international partners across the productive, ornamental and forestry horticultural sectors.
 These partnerships are opening new markets for Lowes TC – the Australian collaborations alone have a combined annual demand of over 200 million plants per year.

 "Pretty much everyone we speak to is interested in the technology," said Greg.
 "Although sometimes they almost don't seem to believe we can do it – it seems too good to be true.
 But with the commercialisation grant and partnerships we'll be able to demonstrate the system on a larger scale."

-“It would never have happened without Dave and Innovation Connections,” Greg said.
-“We knew the concept was good, but as a small business we couldn’t do it all ourselves.
-I talk to heaps of growers in the industry who have great ideas that could have real benefits, but without programs like Innovation Connections they’ll never get developed.”
+"It would never have happened without Dave and SME Connect," Greg said.
+"We knew the concept was good, but as a small business we couldn't do it all ourselves.
+I talk to heaps of growers in the industry who have great ideas that could have real benefits, but without SME innovation programs they'll never get developed."